AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md

 ---

-# Troubleshooting issues with Adobe Captivate Prime desktop app {#troubleshooting-issues-with-adobe-captivate-prime-desktop-app}
+# Troubleshooting issues with Adobe Captivate Prime desktop app

 This document contains basic troubleshooting tips to solve some of the typical problems that encounter while installing and using Adobe Captivate Prime desktop application.